datapartnership/myanmar_economic_monitor/notebooks/nighttime-lights/README.md

 ## Limitations

 Nighttime lights are a common data source for measuring local economic activity.
-However, it is a proxy that is strongly--€”although imperfectly--€”correlated with measures of interest, such as population, local GDP, and wealth.
+However, it is a proxy that is strongly--??although imperfectly--??correlated with measures of interest, such as population, local GDP, and wealth.
 Consequently, care must be taken in interpreting reasons for changes in lights.